inno-devops-labs/S24-core-course-labs/app_bun/DOCKER.md

 ## Best practices followed

+- Specific sha256 was used along with precise tag to keep the build stable.
 - Security practices were followed to reduce the attack surface
 - Image size was kept as small as possible
 - Added metadata to the image and linter was used to ensure the Dockerfile is written properly